Nikhileshpadhan/FoodAdulterationDetection/README.md

 This project is a web-based dashboard built with Streamlit that uses a Machine Learning model to detect potential adulteration in raw food samples based on their sensory attributes.
 It provides an instant analysis of food safety and potential health risks.

-![Screenshot of the App](./app_screenshot.png) *(Recommendation: Add a screenshot of your app named `app_screenshot.png` to your project folder for a professional look.)*
+![Screenshot of the App](./app_screenshot.png)

 ### Key Features
 - **Interactive UI**: A clean and user-friendly interface to input food sample data.